vikas00786/vickypidea.com/README.md

 Hay! welcome to my channel.

-Tomorrow you will be shown some news by vicky namdev on my you tube channel!
+Tomorrow you will be shown some news by vicky Bana ! namdev on my you tube channel!

 For now : I Know